The Reluctant Parisian

 The best French pharmacy products and where to find them

-When we moved back home to California from Paris two years ago, one thing I missed immediately was the French pharmacy.
 French pharmacies are magical places where the pharmacists dispense medicine, give shots, recommend everything from cold cures to beauty products, and give plenty of thoughtful skincare advice.
-I brought my favorite French pharmacy products home with me.
+When we moved back to California from Paris two years ago, I brought my favorite French pharmacy products home with me.
 Eventually, they ran out, because these are products that I use to the last drop.

 Fortunately, almost all of these French beauty products are available in the US.
 Below, you’ll find the French beauty brands I use every day, from the iconic, lightweight, delicious-smelling oil every Parisienne has in her cabinet to a “no-Botox” splurge that fills fine lines and wrinkles like a dream.